 Where do you call home?

-Why did you choose to attend South Carolina Law?
+Why did you choose to attend the University of South Carolina School of Law?

-What is the most valuable information you learned while you were in school?
+What is the most valuable piece of information or advice you learned while you were in school?

 What event or professional experience has given you the most satisfaction?